unclexo/software-craftsman/design-patterns/php/en/Factory method -  Dealing with object creation and conditional switch or if-else nested statements.md

 Proof to problem 1: As the object creations of the payment gateway classes have been moved to another class, so the payment gateway objects do not couple with the client code anymore.
 So it meets "Loose Coupling".

 Notice the `AbstractPaymentGateway` parameter of the constructor of the `PaymentController`.
 As it is an abstraction for creating payment gateway objects, so it can behave polymorphically.
-And we can pass any object to the constructor that extends the `AbstractPaymentGateway` abstract class.
+And we can pass any object to the constructor created from any subclass of the AbstractPaymentGateway abstract class.
 Thus we implement "Program to an interface, not an implementation".

-Proof to problem 2: If any change happens in the concrete classes of payment gateway objects then that will not affect the client code.
+Proof to problem 2: If any change happens in the concrete classes of payment gateway objects then that will not affect the client codeanymore.
+Because we have encapsulated the object creation to another class.
 This applies encapsulation.

 Proof to problem 3: If we want to add a new payment gateway object, we can do that without modifying the client code.
 So the client code is now "closed for modification".
 This conforms to OCP.

 Proof to problem 4: The object creation job is now encapsulated in one class.
 We can reuse the `PaymentGateway` subclass wherever we need it in our app.
 Now the object creation code is reusable.

 Proof to problem 5: The client code, the `handle()` method of `PaymentGateway` class has now less than 20 lines of code (including vertical spaces).
-This solves Problem 5.
+This solves Problem 5- A function should be small.

 ### Using Interface
 What if we wanted to use an interface instead of an abstract class?
 Nothing!
-Because both do the same thing - abstraction.
+But a small difference - an abstract class can have method implementations (as it may define common/basic behaviors/rules that child classes need) where an interface can NOT.
+But basically, both do the same thing - abstraction.
 I have said this before.
 This time we would abstract object creation using an interface.

 ```php
 <?php